novaenext/ipipeline/README.md

 # **ipipeline**

-A micro framework for building and executing pipelines from different domains.
+ipipeline is a micro framework to build and execute pipelines from different domains.

 ## **Features**

 - **Simplicity:** high-level interfaces that can be used to perform complex tasks.

-- **Flexibility:** freedom to build the pipeline according to the requirements of the problem.
+- **Flexibility:** freedom to build according to the requirements of the problem.

-- **Scalability:** pipeline execution through concurrency or parallelism (coming soon).
+- **Scalability:** execution through concurrency or parallelism (coming soon).

 ## **Installation**